ThisLimn0/ToolUpdater/README.md

 # ToolUpdater
-Script to Update a binary regardless where its saved.
+Script to update one or multiple binaries regardless where they are saved.